 History of Elior Group

-In the span of 25 years, Elior Group has experienced spectacular growth.
-In 2014, it was relisted on the French stock exchange, marking a new chapter in its history.
-Drawing on the strength of its strategic choices and development potential, Elior Group is continuing down path and is reinforcing its leading positions in its key markets.
+Since 1991, Elior Group has experienced spectacular growth.
+Drawing on the strength of its strategic choices and development potential, Elior Group keeps on growing and is reinforcing its leadership positions in its key markets.

 2017: international development and transformation process